sparse-attention-span/Select2Win/README.md

 ```

 ### Cross-ball interaction
 Since ball partitions are disjoint (i.e. each point can be assigned to a single ball only), we need to enable cross-ball interaction.
-This would allow information to leak from one ball to another, effectively increasing the receptive field of single layer.
+This would allow information to leak from one ball to another, effectively increasing the receptive field of a single layer.
 Our solution is inspired by SwinTransformer, however, instead of sliding windows we use rotating ball trees.
 By alternating between original rotated ball tree configurations, we make balls exchange information.
 <p align="center">
     <img src="misc/ball_tree_with_rotations.png" alt="Tree examples" width="70%"/>
 </p>